-Zaptec develops and designs its charging systems in Stavanger, Norway, while manufacturing takes place in both Stavanger and Germany, serving specific parts of the European market.
-All systems meet the highest safety and installation standards, providing efficient and scalable charging solutions for housing cooperatives, larger car parks, and businesses, with an unwavering focus on quality, safety, and future-proof technology.
+Zaptec develops, and designs, its charging systems in Stavanger, Norway, while manufacturing takes place in both Stavanger and Germany, serving specific parts of the European market.
+All systems meet the highest safety and installation standards, providing efficient and scalable charging for housing cooperatives, car parks, and businesses, with an unwavering focus on quality, safety, and future-proof technology.

-2. Technical specifications for EV charging systems
+2. General requirements for EV charging systems